V-Wong/CubeSimRS/README.md

 # CubeSim V2
-CubeSim is a Rubik's Cube simulator and solver written entirely in Rust.
+CubeSim is a Rubik's Cube simulator (and eventually solver) written entirely in Rust.

 ## Features
 - Simulation of an arbitrarily sized NxNxN Rubik's Cube.